The 7 Key Features Every Additive Manufacturing Workflow Software Should Include

 Better design-for-additive control

-5. Centralised File & Data Management
+5. Centralized File & Data Management

 Secure, version-controlled file storage